1. Purpose of policy

 Some disclosures are not protected by the PID Act, including disclosures made to the media (except as described in section 20 of the PID Act); disclosures that are made frivolously or vexatiously; those which primarily question the relative merits of government or University policy; and those that are made substantially to avoid disciplinary action.
 Disclosures that are wilfully false constitute an offence under the PID Act.

-Staff seeking information about making a public interest disclosure are encouraged in the first instance to contact the Director Human Resources for confidential information and advice.
+Staff seeking information about making a public interest disclosure may contact Human Resources for confidential information and advice.
 Staff may also contact:

 - The Chief Operating Officer, in the case of a disclosure about the Director, Human Resources;

-- The CCC’s Complaints Services in relation to corrupt conduct; or
+- The Crime and Corruptions Commission’s Complaints Services in relation to corrupt conduct; or

 - The Queensland Ombudsman in relation to maladministration.